 I was all too worried of my parents criticism, so I did try to temper my swearing vocabulary.
-Rather than using the core “dirty” words, I would substitute them with ones more innocent sounding, like “Oh fiddlecakes!”, or “Fudge!”.
+Rather than using the core “dirty” words, I would substitute them with ones more innocent sounding, like “Oh darn!”, or “Fudge!”.
 But, to be honest, when I did that, especially as a teenager, I didn’t feel as though I had fully expressed how I was feeling, to myself or to my friends (who or course were thinking that I wasn’t normal!).
-I felt most fully expressed when I was able to let loose and use the real swear word!
+I felt most fully expressed when I was able to let loose and use the real swear words!
 I think most people have had much the same experience.

 Somewhere along the line I’ve heard it said that only “uneducated” people swear.
 Well, I know that isn’t true.
 I’ve met many very well educated people who swear quite liberally, although I have to admit they tend to more often use the substitution words, like “Darn” as I mentioned above.
 However, I would guess that most of these people would, like me, still agree that, “There is no substitution for real #!&#@ swear words!”.

 I would like to suggest that swearing is not something bad, but that it is, in fact, a natural and even necessary part of our language.
 In fact, as far as I know, it is a potent part of every language in the world!
 Why?
 Because we need to swear to best express the exact way we are feeling at the moment, and we use — choose — the best words or expressions to get those feelings out.
 To me, substituting real swear words with ones more benign is like trying to drive in a nail with a shoe or the back-end of a wrench, instead of using the proper, most truly effective method, which is with a hammer.
 Using the actual swear words is like being able to let out a great big belch instead of just a wee repressed burp; only the full belch truly satisfies the moment!
 Simply put, letting it all all most effectively, most completely, releases the full emotional intensity of the moment.